Urinary incontinence is the unintentional passing of urine (peeing). It's a common problem that affects millions of people.

 - avoiding or cutting down on alcohol

-- keeping fit – in particular, ensuring that your pelvic floor muscles are strong
+- keeping fit – in particular, making sure that your pelvic floor muscles are strong

 Being obese can increase your risk of developing urinary incontinence.
 To lower your risk, keep a healthy weight through regular exercise and healthy eating.